top of page

 Entrepreneurial Skills for Creative Microbusinesses (Level 2)

-Recommended for: Trainees with a current business plan who are looking to expand their business knowledge, refine their business plan, and launch an individual business for purposes of self-employment.
+Recommended for: Trainees with a current business plan who are looking to expand their business knowledge, refine their business plan, develop products lines, and launch an individual business for purposes of self-employment.

 Workshop Highlights: Trainees will explore: